Welcome to today's edition of the Rush 24-7 podcast.

 It's a great honor to speak with you.

-I can see socialism taking hold on a country that maybe has not been as great as this, but I don't feel that this country is going to sit down and let this happen because we have been so great, and freedom is in our heart, in our soul and I just don't see this being this being done a tremendous fight.
+I can see socialism taking hold on a country that maybe has not been as great as this, but I don't feel that this country is going to sit down and let this happen because we have been so great and freedom is in our heart and in our soul, and I just don't see this being done without a tremendous fight.

 Yes.

-Okay now if you start with that initial premise then there's certain things that are clearly immoral and there are certain things that are moral.
+Now, if you start with that initial premise, then there are certain things that are clearly immoral and there are certain things that are moral.

-For example why is murder immoral well murder is immoral because it violates private property or rape is immoral.
+Well, murder is immoral because it violates private property.

 Again, it violates private property.